shreyansh234/kubernetes-devops-project/README.md

 The web application is packaged inside a Docker container.

-The Dockerfile uses **Nginx** as the web server and copies the `index.html` file into the Nginx web directory.
+The **Dockerfile** uses Nginx as the web server and copies the `index.html` file into the Nginx web directory.

-This makes the application portable and allows it to run consistently inside containers.
+Docker helps package the application and its required environment into a container so that the application can run consistently.

 ---